kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 ### Subscribe
 A subscriber can open a Subscribe Stream to request a named track within a broadcast.
-The Stream Type indicates if the subscription is served via QUIC streams or datagrams.

 The SUBSCRIBE message contains a requested Broadcast and Track.
 It also contains prioritization information and a range of Groups, all of which MAY be updated by the subscriber via a SUBSCRIBE_UPDATE message.
 The subscription is active until the either endpoint closes or resets the stream.

 The subscriber MUST start a Info Stream with a SUBSCRIBE message followed by any number SUBSCRIBE_UPDATE messages.
-The publisher MUST reply with an INFO message followed by any number of GROUP_DROPPED messages (streams only).
+The publisher MUST reply with an INFO message followed by any number of GROUP_DROPPED messages.
 A publisher MAY reset the stream at any point if it is unable to serve the subscription.

-**When QUIC streams are used**, the publisher MUST transmit a complete Group Stream or a GROUP_DROPPED message for each Group within the subscription range.
+The publisher MUST transmit a complete Group Stream or a GROUP_DROPPED message for each Group within the subscription range.
 This means the publisher MUST transmit a GROUP_DROPPED if a Group Stream is reset.
 The subscriber SHOULD close the subscription when all GROUP and GROUP_DROP messages have been received, and the publisher MAY close the subscription after all messages have been acknowledged.

-**When QUIC datagrams are used**, the publisher MAY transmit a Group/Frame Datagram for each Group within the subscription range.
-The publisher MUST NOT transmit a GROUP_DROPPED message.
-The publisher SHOULD close the subscription after all Group/Frame Datagrams have been transmitted, and the subscriber MAY close the subscription after all Groups have been received.

 ### Fetch